TVidori/pysyphon/README.md

 ````

-Loading the data
+Loading the data into Python:

 ````python
 data = PersonsTable.load_whole_table()
 print(data)
 ````

-Adding a list of rows
+Adding a list of rows in the database's table:

 ```python
 persons = [